 Winner by 7%

-f.y.e. rates % higher than Books A Million on Sentiment Culture Ratings vs Books A Million Ratings based on looking at 301 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How confident are you about the future success of your company?" and "What do you like best about your company?".
+f.y.e. rates % higher than Books A Million on Sentiment Culture Ratings vs Books A Million Ratings based on looking at 308 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are you typically excited about going to work each day?" and "What do you like best about your company?".